hubmapconsortium/hra-rui-locations-processor/README.md

 $ npm run hra-registration-processor <option> <path/to/directory>

 # Example:
+$ npm run hra-registration-processor new ./data/sea-ad/            # This command starts a new registrations digital object.
 $ npm run hra-registration-processor normalize ./data/sea-ad/      # This command will normalize the registrations.yaml file.
 It will search for the file in '.data/sea-ad/' folder.
 $ npm run hra-registration-processor json-schema ./temp/file.json  # This command will generate a new json-schema which will be used to validate against the registrations.yaml file.
 The new json-schema will be created in the temp folder, the file name will be file.json
 $ npm run hra-registration-processor help 	# This command will show the help menu which displays the options and descriptions.